Bury pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Bury right now?

-On 25 June 2026, overall pollen levels in Bury are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Bury are low.
+Artemisia is the main contributor to airborne pollen, while cypress and grass remain at lower levels

 Will pollen levels change in Bury tomorrow?

-On 26 June 2026, pollen conditions in Bury will be similar to today, with grass at high levels, cypress at low levels
+On 17 July 2026, pollen conditions in Bury will be similar to today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Bury this week?